-- 1 Did You Willfully Miss the FBAR Filing
+- 1 Did You Willfully Miss Filing FBAR?

 - 4 FBAR Willfulness: Reckless Disregard and Willful Blindness